drewjtaylor/drews-node-project/README.md

 There are multiple ways to go about this.
 In this guide, I recommend creating users with Postman, then manually altering one to be an admin.

-Make sure the databse is currently connected to the "data" folder.
+## 3. Make sure the databse is currently connected to the "data" folder.

-In a separate terminal, run <code>npm start</code>
+In a separate terminal, from the root folder (where you see package.json), run:

+ <code>npm start</code>

-Open postman, and send a POST request to https://localhost:3443/users with the following JSON body:
+## 4. Open postman, and send a POST request to https://localhost:3443/users with the following JSON body:

 ```
 {